ARE PHYSICAL HEALTH AND MENTAL HEALTH-RELATED?

 Most people over the years have made a clear distinction between body and mind.
 However, this notion has changed among people who now understand that physical and mental health are fundamentally connected.
 Even though there is a strong link between the two, very little is known to health care personnel about the pathways that connect each other.
 Researchers have analyzed the indirect and direct effects of an individual's past mental health on their present physical health conditions, and vice versa taking into account their social capital and lifestyle choices in a framework.

 When an individual is experiencing mental or emotional distress, meeting a counselor is often suggested.
 However, if the problem is physical, then consulting a physician is generally suggested.
 However, this does not infer that the challenges are always absolutely unrelated.
-Even though the body and the mind are viewed as completely different entities, in case of counseling, it is essential to recognize the interconnection between these two entities to pin-point the condition that the patient is suffering through, and make-out effective well-being.
+Even though the body and the mind are viewed as completely different entities, in the case of counseling, it is essential to recognize the interconnection between these two entities to pinpoint the condition that the patient is suffering through, and make-out effective well-being.

 1. Mental health and its effects on longevity

 Longevity is the clearest place where the link between physical and mental health is illustrated.
 Various studies have concluded that individuals suffering from mental health challenges like depression or schizophrenia live shorter lives compared to those people who do not suffer from such conditions.
-The M.H.F (Mental Health Foundation) has reported that people suffering from schizophrenia have 3x chances of dying from any type of respiratory disease and 2x chances of dying from any type of heart disease.
+The M.H.F (Mental Health Foundation) has reported that people suffering from schizophrenia have 3x the chances of dying from any type of respiratory disease and 2x the chances of dying from any type of heart disease.
 In addition to that, it has also been reported that depression increases 67% chances of a person dying from heart disease and 50% chances of a person dying from cancer.
 Hence, it can be seen that life expectancies are significantly impacted by these conditions.

-Researchers have hypothesized that the reason behind increasing cancer, heart disease, and respiratory risk is that people suffering from mental health issues are hardly in a condition to take care after their physical health.
+Researchers have hypothesized that the reason behind increasing cancer, heart disease, and respiratory risk is that people suffering from mental health issues are hardly in a condition to take care of their physical health.
 Moreover, unhealthy habits such as no exercise, drug use, and smoking can also play a role along with the sense of optimism of a person.

 2. Mental Health and Physical Health: Interrelated